 - If you do not show for the sleep study, you will not be rescheduled until you see your referring physician.

 Helping Children Feel Comfortable During a Sleep Study

 Your child can bring a toy, teddy bear or a favorite blanket from home to help them feel more comfortable.
-Each sleep room has a separate bed for the parent to sleep in so your child is not sleeping alone.
-Each room has a television and DVD for the child to watch during the hookup.
-We offer a vast selection of movies, a DVD player and televisions.
-Children and parents can use personal electronic devices such as cell phones and personal computers while the sensors are put in place, but all electronic personal devices must be turned off during the actual sleep study.
+The parent will be sleeping in the room with the child.
+Children and parents can use personal electronic devices such as cell phones and tablets while the sensors are put in place, but all electronic personal devices must be turned off during the actual sleep study.
 Medically necessary electronic devices, such as feeding pumps are permitted.
 One parent must stay in the hospital during the study.

 Sleep Study Results